cyr/aptmirs/README.md

 During an update metadata files (Packages, Release, etc) are kept in a temporary folder until all deb-packages are downloaded.
 When completed, the files are moved into the target mirror folder.
 This should limit the time the repository is dysfunctional during an update.

+## Commands

+There are three operations: mirror, prune and verify.

+* **mirror** is the default operation and will be run if no command is specified.
+* **prune** will remove all unreferenced files inside a mirror, using the configuration to determine what files are valid.
+This is useful to remove old packages to free up space.
+Prune can also be run with --dry-run, which will only print the files that are unreferenced instead of deleting them.
+* **verify** will verify a downloaded mirror, using the configuration as source of truth, and make sure that all files matches its referenced checksum.

 ## Configuration

 aptmirs uses a config file very similar to the sources.list format.